 The Office of Environmental Justice provides training and coordinates workshops on environmental justice and equitable development for EPA staff, other governmental partners, other stakeholders, and the general public.

-The OEJ focuses on helping underserved and overburdened communities find holistic solutions via government partnerships, the use of tools and guidance in measurable and significant ways, and measurable progress on significant environmental and health issues.
+The OEJ focuses on helping underserved and overburdened communities find holistic solutions via government partnerships, using tools and guidance in measurable and significant ways, and measurable progress on significant environmental and health issues.
 The Federal Interagency Working Group on Environmental Justice is a collaborative effort involving 17 federal agencies and White House offices.

 The EPA provides direct financial and technical support to help vulnerable communities develop holistic solutions to address environmental and public health concerns.
 The EPA awards funds through competitive grant programs.